Multivariate $\alpha$-normal distributions: Introduction

 \section{Introduction}

-Several types of generalizations of the normal distribution can be distinguished.
-For example, the exponential power distribution, a comprehensive description of which can be found in \cite{Nad}; the log-normal distribution in the form presented by the authors in \cite[Appendix 8]{HosWal} or the skew distributions; see e.g. \cite{Hag}.
-The above probability distributions become normal distributions for certain parameter values.
-One can also indicate other distributions related to the normal distribution, such as classical log-normal, folded normal and inverse normal distributions but unlike the above mentioned generalizations these do not include the normal distribution as the special case.
+The Weibull distribution is one of the most important and well-known probability distributions, which has a wide range of applications (see, e.g., Rinne's extensive monograph \cite{Rin}).
+The Weibull distribution can be obtained from the standard exponential distribution by power transformation (see Johnson, Kotz and Balakrishnan \cite[Ch.8]{JKBal}), i.e., if $X$ has the exponential distribution with parameter $1$ then $W_{\alpha,\lambda}:=\lambda X^{1/\alpha}$ ($\alpha,\lambda>0$) has two-parameter Weibull distribution with the shape parameter $\alpha$ and the scale parameter $\lambda$.
+The random variable (r.v.) $W_{\alpha,\lambda}$ has $\alpha$-exponential tail decay and belongs to the corresponding exponential type Orlicz space (see Section \ref{secOrlicz}).

-In this paper we present a generalization of the normal distribution, which is related to the Weibull distribution in the sense that for the some value of the shape parameter, it has the same order of tail decay as the Weibull distribution.
+In this article, we propose applying a power transformation of the form $\operatorname{sgn}(x)|x|^{2/\alpha}$ to a random variable $G$ with the standard normal distribution to obtain some equivalent to the Weibull random variable.
+This variable will have the same order of tail decay and will belong to the same Orlicz space as the variable $W_{\alpha,\lambda}$.

-Moreover, we define the joint distribution function of the multivariate $\alpha$-normal distribution as a meta-Gaussian distribution with $\alpha$-normal marginals.
+A multivariate Weibull distribution can in general be obtained from multivariate exponential distribution by power transformations of marginals (see Kotz, Balakrishnan and Johnson \cite[Ch.
+47.4]{KBJ}, i.e., if $X_1,...,X_n$ have some joint exponential distribution then the power transformations $X_1^{1/\alpha_1},...,X_n^{1/\alpha_n}$ $(\alpha_1,...,\alpha_n>0)$ produce a multivariate distribution having Weibull marginals.
+There are many forms of multivariate exponential distributions.
+In general it depends on copulas used (see \cite[Ch.
+47]{KBJ}).
+In this paper, we apply the particular Gauss copula to the $\alpha$-normal marginals.
+We call this probability distribution a {\it multivariate $\alpha$-normal distribution}.
+In other words, we define this distribution as a meta-Gaussian distribution with $\alpha$-normal marginals.
 We consider also the limiting distribution as $\alpha$ tends to infinity.

 Meta-Gaussian distributions with different marginals have various applications, for example, in financial mathematics (see \cite{Li}), information theory (see \cite{lul} ), hydrology (see \cite{Rey}).
 In this paper, we propose a new notion of the meta-Gaussian distribution with $\alpha$-normal marginals.